ETS-Android3/DryerReminder/README.md

 The non-functional requirement for the Dryer Reminder was security.
 Since the Pi will use an API to communicate with itself and the android application, security is a must.
 Many hackers have used unsecure IOT devices to break into the security of other devices and I did not want my device to be one of those.
 So, I decided to go with HTTP Authentication that uses a single Bearer token.
 If the device that is trying to connect to the Pi does not have the same bearer token, then it refuses connection to that device.

+## Technologies used and why?

+I used many technologies when developing the Dryer Reminder.
+Not only was it important to get the hardware and software right for the Pi and mobile application, but also the tools used to develop these applications.
+Most the decision made to use them came down to three factors.
+My experience with them, how simple were they to learn if I did not use them, and if they could be freely used.

+### Hardware

+<b>Raspberry Pi 3 Model B</b> – I was a major fan of the Raspberry Pi devices and hade multiple available to me.
+I always wanted to develop something that used a Raspberry Pi and this project seemed to be a good choice.

 The design for the entire project can be found here